Post

 start-message:

-# Small task runs directly on GitHub Hosted Runner, low usage
+# Run small jobs directly on GitHub Hosted Runner, usage is low

 runs-on: ubuntu-latest

-# Set maximum timeout to prevent endless waiting in abnormal cases
+# Set maximum timeout to prevent endless waiting in abnormal situations

 # Normally should not exceed 5 minutes